InfiniBand vs Ethernet: High-Performance Network Security Comparison

 Key Components:

-Port-Based Authentication (IEEE 802.1X): This standard provides robust Network Access Control at the physical port level.
-When a device connects to an 802.1X-enabled switch port, the port is placed in an "unauthorized" state, blocking all traffic except authentication packets.
-The switch acts as an authenticator, relaying credentials from the connecting device to a centralized authentication server running RADIUS or TACACS+.
-Only after the server validates credentials is the port moved to an "authorized" state.
+Port-Based Authentication (IEEE 802.1X): This delivers robust Network Access Control at the physical port level, creating an explicit gatekeeper that challenges every connecting device before granting network access.
+When a device connects to an 802.1X-enabled switch port, that port enters an "unauthorized" state that blocks all traffic except authentication packets, preventing the device from communicating with the network.
+The switch acts as an authenticator that relays credentials from the connecting device to a centralized authentication server running RADIUS or TACACS+ protocol.
+Only after the server validates those credentials and approves the connection does the switch transition the port to an "authorized" state that permits normal traffic flow.

-Link-Layer Encryption (MACsec, IEEE 802.1AE): While 802.1X authenticates a device to your network, MACsec secures the data on the wire itself.
-MACsec provides point-to-point security on Ethernet links, offering strong encryption, data integrity checks, and replay protection for all frames.
-This protects against physical threats like wiretapping and packet injection attacks.
+Link-Layer Encryption (MACsec, IEEE 802.1AE): While 802.1X authenticates devices to your network, MACsec protects the actual data traveling across physical links from interception, tampering, and injection attacks.
+MACsec provides point-to-point encryption on Ethernet links, offering strong AES-GCM encryption, cryptographic integrity checks that detect any bit flips or packet modifications, and anti-replay protection using sequence numbers that prevent attackers from capturing and retransmitting valid packets.
+This protects against physical threats like fiber tapping, cable interception, and malicious devices inserted into network paths.

-The scope of authentication differs significantly between the two protocols.
-InfiniBand's methods maintain the integrity of your predefined fabric from internal threats.
-Ethernet's approach does not assume inherent trust.
-It challenges and verifies every device at the network edge through 802.1X and protects each link from physical breach with MACsec.
-For regulated environments that require strict, auditable proof of device identity before granting network access, 802.1X's explicit gatekeeper role provides more direct and verifiable control.
+The scope of authentication differs profoundly.
+InfiniBand's key-based mechanisms maintain the integrity of your predefined fabric topology, protecting against internal threats from compromised nodes or rogue administrators who attempt to reconfigure devices or inject unauthorized SMs.
+Ethernet's approach assumes zero trust—it challenges and verifies every device at the network edge through explicit 802.1X authentication and protects each physical link from breaches using MACsec encryption.
+For regulated environments requiring strict, auditable proof that only authorized devices accessed the network before receiving sensitive data, 802.1X's explicit gatekeeper role provides more direct, documentable, and legally defensible control than InfiniBand's topology-based trust model.

 Practical Example: Verifying MACsec and 802.1X Configuration on Ethernet Switches